 About 16% of all female-headed households fall below the Federal Poverty Line as shown in Table A-25.
 However, a high proportion, 36%, of female-headed households with children were under the poverty line, compared to only 5% of female headed households without children.
 This suggests that female-headed households with children are more likely to have greater housing needs and face difficulties in finding affordable housing.
 A high number of single-parent households may indicate a need for subsidized day care or health care, but this population makes up a low amount of the City's total households.
-A total of 409 female householders are below the poverty level.
+12